Shi-ki-is-gone/Computer-Investigation/README.md

 <img width="552" height="573" alt="image" src="https://github.com/user-attachments/assets/90019218-c2dd-48a5-99b1-e9ae3848bf29" />

 ## Monitor ##
-We had a monitor that had and colour issue, it was unable to display properly, even when we put in on factory default it reminds to have this purple colour the issue is related to the cable responsible for transmitting the video signal from the computer to the display.
+We had a monitor that had colour issues.
+It was unable to display properly, even when we set it back to factory default it reminds to have this purple colour.
+The issue is related to the cable responsible for transmitting the video signal from the computer to the display.
 We found that the issue was with the VGA cable and replacing the cable with HDMI made the monitor have colour.
 I would say monitor sizes are optimal and can give bad results when making something due to difference in the resolutions for certain applications and sites.
 <img width="743" height="414" alt="image" src="https://github.com/user-attachments/assets/01fe5319-fbfc-4a32-b077-20d1bb88cde2" />

 <img width="1600" height="719" alt="image" src="https://github.com/user-attachments/assets/ca8d2a99-30e7-47ed-b33b-d9f1c57d121b" />